V0vkan/NumeralSystemConverter/README.md

 # NumeralSystemConverter
-The program converts the number to the target base, min base = 1, max base = 36.
+The program converts the number from the specified base to the target base, min base = 1, max base = 36.

 The program takes three lines: